 My work explores aspects of material culture through still lives, site-specific installations, and photographs.
 The hand-sculpted glass compositions are portraits of individuals and our society through inanimate objects.
 Every object created, whether broken, “flawed,” or “perfect” is incorporated into the final composition, literally capturing a moment in time.
 The process of creating defines the final composition; mimesis is abandoned.
 Mortality, consumerism, materiality, and temporality, critical issues since the inception of the still life tradition in the 17th century, continue to be relevant.

 Beth Lipman lives and works in Sheboygan Falls, WI.
 She has received numerous awards including a USA Berman Bloch Fellowship, Pollock Krasner Grant, Virginia Groot Foundation Grant, and a Louis Comfort Tiffany Foundation Grant.
-Most recently, she completed Secretary with Chipmunk, a multipurpose sculpture for the Chipstone Foundation (WI) and is in the process of working on One Portrait of One Man, a response to Marsden Hartley for the Weisman Art Museum (MN).
+Recent works include Secretary with Chipmunk, a multipurpose sculpture for the Chipstone Foundation (WI) and One Portrait of One Man, a response to Marsden Hartley for the Weisman Art Museum (MN).
 Lipman has exhibited her work internationally at such institutions as the Ringling Museum of Art (FL), ICA/MECA (ME), RISD Museum (RI), Milwaukee Art Museum (WI), Gustavsbergs Konsthall(Sweden) and the Renwick Gallery of the Smithsonian American Art Museum (DC).
 Her work has been acquired by numerous museums including the North Carolina Museum of Art, Brooklyn Museum of Art (NY), Kemper Museum for Contemporary Art (MO), Smithsonian American Art Museum (DC), Jewish Museum (NY), Norton Museum of Art, (FL), and the Corning Museum of Glass (NY).